Sales Enablement Definitions and What does Sales Enablement Mean?

 4. Strategy – Successful sales enablement begins with a strategy that brings all these components together and aligns them with the company’s vision and core message.
 You can have the best tools, give your salespeople regular coaching and training at the right time, and develop quality sales content.
 All these initiatives won’t bear any fruits if you don’t have the right strategy in place.

 5. Metrics – A sales enablement strategy cannot be based on gut feeling.
 That is why you need metrics.
 Metrics are important to understand where your marketing team and sales team need more support, allowing you to provide the right training, content, and tools, or even make changes in the overall strategy if needed.
 Some key sales enablement metrics include win rate, average sales cycle length, average deal size, and sales productivity for the team as a whole and each salesperson individually.

 What Exactly Does Sales Enablement Do?

-When we ask companies what their sales enablement functions do, the top four responses are – provide guidelines for using sales assets (78 percent of respondents reported this as one of enablement’s responsibilities), share enablement best practices (73 percent), build sales assets (71 percent) and develop product training (68 percent) – reflecting the function’s legacy of supporting product marketing.
+When we ask companies what their sales enablement programs and functions do, the top four responses are – provide guidelines for using sales assets (78 percent of respondents reported this as one of enablement’s responsibilities), share enablement best practices (73 percent), build sales assets (71 percent) and develop product training (68 percent) – reflecting the function’s legacy of supporting product marketing.
 But more than 50 percent report that the function contributes to various sales effectiveness areas (delivering sales effectiveness training, selecting and deploying sales technology, managing sales communication).
 This indicates that the function’s role is broadening from providing sales assets to ensuring that reps are competent in using those assets.
 Based on client feedback, we also see new rep onboarding as a key responsibility of enablement.